gardener/gardener/docs/monitoring/alerting.md

 type: Opaque
 ```

-### Configuring your External Alertmanager
+### Configuring Your External Alertmanager

-Please refer to the [alertmanager](https://prometheus.io/docs/alerting/alertmanager/) documentation on how to configure an alertmanager.
+Please refer to the [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) documentation on how to configure an Alertmanager.

-We recommend you use at least the following inhibition rules in your alertmanager configuration to prevent excessive alerts:
+We recommend you use at least the following inhibition rules in your Alertmanager configuration to prevent excessive alerts:
 ```yaml
 inhibit_rules:
 # Apply inhibition if the alert name is the same.